 There is increasingly more demand for the data sets that underline research to be available.
 Funding agencies are requiring that research data be preserved, discoverable, accessible, and reusable.
 Journal publishers are also asking that the data sets that support the research findings in a paper be made available.
-As a way to address, data sets [no larger than 5GB] may be uploaded into INDIGO.
+As a way to address, data sets [no larger than 5GB per file] may be uploaded into INDIGO.

 Please note there are many data repositories available, including subject discipline repositories which may be more appropriate for your data.
 Consult the Registry of Research Data Repositories (https://www.re3data.org/) to explore other options for depositing your research data.